MohitShukla/basis/docs/PROODUCT_STANDARDS.md

 - README contains epics/stories implemented in that section
 - ✅ means this story or task is completed.
 Where there is a series of tasks, ✅ means that all the tasks mentioned before ✅ are completed.
 And all that are listed below are yet to do.
 - ❌ means that task/feature/story is developed but is failing.
 Before implementing new things, all ❌'s should be converted into ✅s.

+# Coding Strandards
+- each file should clearly state the purpose, description, usage etc at the very top of the file